 Trial Bay Gaol in Arakoon National Park is an iconic tourist destination attracting over half a million visitors each year.
-The Macleay Coast Destination project will modernise and improve visitor facilities in the surrounding Arakoon National Park to enhance the experience of visitors and locals alike.
+The Macleay Coast Destination project will modernise and improve visitor facilities in the surrounding Arakoon and Hat Head national parks to enhance the experience of visitors and locals alike.

-The project will significantly improve the Trial Bay and Little Bay precincts, helping to boost the regional visitor economy and contribute to community well-being.
-New nature-based and Australian heritage experiences will be provided in the Trial Bay area, which will increase visitors’ length of stay and strengthen the region's appeal as a year-round quality destination.
+The project will significantly improve the Trial Bay and Little Bay precincts, with new nature-based and heritage experiences to encourage visitors to stay for longer and strengthen the region's appeal as a year-round destination.

 What the project involves

-Macleay Coast Destination is being developed in stages over the next 7 years.
-The project will improve the range and quality of experiences on offer and develop park visitor facilities that will complement the existing historical and cultural significance of Arakoon National Park.
+The Macleay Coast Destination project will improve the range and quality of experiences on offer in Arakoon National Park and develop visitor facilities that complement the existing historic and cultural significance of the area.

 The project will include revitalisation of the Trial Bay campground including new walking tracks, picnic shelters and upgraded access roads, amenities and campsites.

 At Little Bay, new family friendly walking and bike paths along with upgraded visitor facilities will reinvigorate this cherished precinct as a favoured location for family gatherings.

 The Cardwell Street beach access will become a key attraction for day visitors in the future, with improved parking and facilities.

 A coastal walk between Trial Bay and Smoky Cape will provide stunning views over the coastline and meet the increasing demand for bushwalking opportunities.
 Improvements are also proposed for the Smoky Cape lighthouse precinct to improve access for visitors.